The Science Behind Why You Crave Sugar: 4 Reasons We Seek Sweets

 While these sugar cravings may feel random, there is science that supports the reasons why you get them.
 Sugar cravings could be due to a nutritional deficiency, an excess of a certain food, or simply a habit that needs changing.
 For many, craving sweets is often the result of cause-and-effect relationships in which you may eat sugar as a response to something else.

 To help you understand the science behind sugar cravings and how to reduce them, check out these four reasons why you could be reaching for the sweets and how to incorporate more clean eating meal plans to support a healthy lifestyle.

 To understand why you crave sugar, it’s helpful to understand the different types of sugar that you are consuming.
 There are many types of sugars (commonly ending in -ose) that cause different types of chemical reactions in your body and have different molecular makeups.

-Certain sugars are commonly used for flavoring purposes, such as table sugar, honey, or corn syrup.
-While these ingredients taste good, eating foods with high amounts of added sugar may contribute to why you crave sugar.
+Not only are there different types of sugar, but certain sugars are also commonly used for flavoring purposes, such as table sugar, honey, or corn syrup.
+It’s important to understand the difference between natural vs. added sugar.
+While these ingredients taste good, eating foods with high amounts of added sugar may contribute to why you’re craving sugar.

 The following three types of sugar are commonly found in everyday foods.

 Glucose is a monosaccharide and is the most common type of sugar found in your blood.
 It is derived from the food you eat and offers an important energy source.
 Your body’s small intestine, liver, and pancreas work together to properly process and store glucose to maintain healthy blood sugar levels.
-Dips in blood glucose levels may be part of what triggers the body to seek energy, and perhaps one reason why you crave sugar.
+Dips in blood glucose levels may be part of what triggers the body to seek energy, and perhaps one reason why you are craving sweets.